Intel MCS-51: Instruction set

 XCHD A,@R0–1 exchange low-order nibble of operands.

 The SJMP (short jump) opcode takes a signed relative offset byte operand and transfers control there relative to the address of the following instruction.
-The AJMP/ACALL opcodes combine the three most significant bits of the opcode byte with the following byte to specify an 11-bit destination that is used to replace 11 bottom bits of the PC register (top 5 bits of PC register remain intact).
-For larger addresses, the LJMP and LCALL instructions allow a 16-bit destination.
+The AJMP/ACALL opcodes combine the three most significant bits of the opcode byte with the following byte to specify an 11-bit destination that is used to replace the low 11 bits of the PC register (the top 5 bits of the PC register remain intact, so this can only jump within a 2048-byte page).
+For larger distances, the LJMP and LCALL instructions allow a 16-bit destination.

 One of the reasons for the 8051's popularity is its range of operations on single bits.
 Bits are always specified by absolute addresses; there is no register-indirect or indexed addressing.
 Instructions that operate on single bits are: